Chart Color Schemes

 Muirhead is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Muirhead, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings.
+The dwelling structure in Muirhead, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Darwin metro had 68.4% houses and 31.6% other dwellings.
-Home ownership in Muirhead was at 5.3%, with mortgaged dwellings at 49.4% and rented ones at 45.3%.
-The median monthly mortgage repayment in the area was $2,600, higher than Darwin metro's average of $2,028.
-The median weekly rent figure for Muirhead was $313, lower than Darwin metro's $350.
-Nationally, Muirhead's mortgage repayments were significantly higher at $2,600 compared to the Australian average of $1,863, while rents were substantially lower at $313 compared to the national figure of $375.
+Home ownership in Muirhead was at 5.3%, with the rest of dwellings either mortgaged (49.4%) or rented (45.3%).
+The median monthly mortgage repayment in Muirhead was $2,600, higher than Darwin metro's average of $2,028.
+The median weekly rent figure in Muirhead was recorded at $313, lower than Darwin metro's $350.
+Nationally, Muirhead's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing